LHTRI/DataScience/README.md

-# Study Data Science
+# Study process of Data Science and and typical projects

 ## 1. Introduction to Data Science
 ### 1.1.
 Data Science Methodology
 ### 1.2.
-Data Preprocessing - outlier detection
+Data Preprocessing

 ## 2. Data Analysis with Python
 ### 2.1.
 Pratice SQL